Sylius/Sylius/book/architecture.rst

 All bundles share the conventions for naming things and the same way of data persistence.
 Sylius, by default, uses Doctrine ORM for managing all entities.

-For deeper understanding of how Doctrine works, please refer to the [excellent documentation on their official website].
+For deeper understanding of how Doctrine works, please refer to the ['excellent documentation on their official website <http://doctrine-orm.readthedocs.org/en/latest/>'_].

 Resource Layer
 --------------